Believe for It (song): Year-end charts

+Certifications

 Believe for It (Eu Creio) version

 CeCe Winans and Gabriela Rocha released "Believe for It (Eu Creio)" on August 26, 2022, as a standalone single.
 "Believe for It (Eu Creio)" features Winans singing part of the track in English and Rocha singing in Portuguese.

 Commercial performance

 "Believe for It (Eu Creio)" debuted at No. 22 on the Hot Gospel Songs chart dated September 10, 2022.